Tag Archives: activity

 drparrsays blog footer

-Fit for fun: Preparing for your active summer vacation
+Fitness for fun on your active summer vacation

 If you intend to take a vacation this summer, now is the time to start planning.
 If your vacation will involve activities like hiking, cycling, or swimming, you need to make sure you are ready for that level of activity.
 Even sightseeing and visiting theme parks can require far more activity than most people are accustomed to.